dennislee22/locust-LLM/README.md

 ## KV Cache
 - KV cache (key-value cache) can help to optimize inference by reusing key-value states from previous tokens, especially in autoregressive generation tasks (where you generate one token at a time).
 This could help to increase tps as it accelerates token-by-token generation when you’re generating a long output.
 This significantly improves the speed and efficiency of generating long sequences of text since it avoids recomputing the key-value states for every new token in the sequence.
 In the context of HF Transformers, KV cache can be enabled by using the `use_cache=True` flag when calling the model for generation.
-- Reference: `llm-kvcache.py`.
-Running application with FASTAPI script using `use_cache=True` parameter enables KV cache. `kv_cache` is a Python dictionary storing everything indefinitely.
+- To simulate KV cache activation, run LLM application with `llm-kvcache.py` script using `use_cache=True` parameter enables KV cache. `kv_cache` is a Python dictionary storing everything indefinitely.
 In contrast, `use_cache=False` recomputes every token from scratch each time.
 - Run Locust test again, this time with `locustfile-5prompts.py`.
-This script is designed to simulate 5 prompts per user session, each user continues from the previous prompt.
+This script simulates 5 prompts per user session, each user continues from the previous prompt.
 - ⚠️ When using KV cache manually, GPU memory usage grows quickly because it stores the full attention history (past_key_values) for every unique cache_key.
 No limit or cleanup means GPU RAM just keeps filling up.
 As a result, `torch.OutOfMemoryError: CUDA out of memory` will occur.

 ![kv-cache-oom](https://github.com/user-attachments/assets/68f9078c-17ae-434c-aae0-5e9e526921c8)